 - In the Block Library Explorer pane: right-click on "Instances" (blue circle, immediately under the root, i.e. the BlockLib's name) and choose "Add ..." - Provide a suitable name - Default Settings, Category and Groups will be created if the corresponding check-box is selected.
+This may be convenient especially when the Instance/Category specifi-

 This may be convenient especially when the Instance/Category specifications (i.e. its Conversion Model) are already available in the model library.
 See below.